okta/okta.github.io/_source/_authentication-guide/tokens/refreshing-tokens.md

 You would then get back an ID token alongside your access and refresh tokens.

 > NOTE: Although you requested access, refresh, and ID tokens, the refresh token can only be used to get a new access token.
-An ID token will not be returned.
+An ID token cannot be refreshed.

 For more information see the [Okta OAuth 2.0 reference page](/docs/api/resources/oauth2.html#response-parameters-1).